FarhanKO/Disease-Risk-Prediction/README.md

 # Disease-Risk-Prediction

 A combination of projects.
-Basically heart, lung, kidney, brain
+Basically heart, lung, kidney, brain and other organ's wellbeing